-78. Arrangements for Electricity and Telephone Services
+96. Arrangements for Electricity and Telephone Services

 Satisfactory arrangements are to be made with Energy Australia, Telstra and/or Optus for the provision of services to and within the subject land.
-Written evidence of such arrangements shall be submitted to the Principal Certifying Authority (Council or accredited certifier) prior to the issue of the construction certificate.
+Written evidence of such arrangements shall be submitted to the Principal Certifying Authority prior to the issue of the construction certificate.